acollign/netrunner-wiki/Progress-Report,-2016-Q2-(Spring)----draft.md

 4. Now that Silhouette's ability is resolved, any other successful-run triggers can also resolve.
 5. We can now return to the access phase.

-It might not seem important, but the fact that Silhouette requires user interaction is important to the C-like code above.
+It might not seem important, but the fact that Silhouette requires user interaction is impactful on the C-like code above.
 We handle user interaction through "prompts" (in other UI systems, these would be called "dialogs"), and do to the nature of our browser-based interface, all our prompts are "modeless" -- creating a prompt doesn't prevent any code that follows the prompt from executing.
 So if we substitute the Silhouette code into our example above, we start to see a problem:

 ```
 triggerEvent(successfulRun);